 The fifth principle of the spirit of trekking is being supportive.

-Being supportive entails being willing to share, whether it's lunch, water, or equipment.
-It's also about helping fellow trekkers when they need it.
+Being supportive means being willing to share, whether lunch, water, or equipment.
+It's also about helping fellow trekkers.
 It is about putting the team first.
+Often, this comes with sacrifice.

-Sometimes it comes with a sacrifice.
 One winter on the Kedarkantha trek, I had to wait more than an hour for a slower team member to catch up.
-It was bitingly cold.
-Yet, this gesture went a long way in helping my team member complete the trek.
+It was bitterly cold.
+Yet, my teammate was very grateful for this gesture.
+It went a long way toward helping him complete the trek.

-By being willing to share, we can build a sense of camaraderie and teamwork that helps us overcome any challenges we may face.
-It allows us to make lasting connections with our fellow trekkers.
+By being willing to share, we can build a sense of teamwork that helps us overcome the challenges of the trek together.
+It also allows us to make lasting connections with our fellow trekkers.

 Being supportive helps us look beyond our needs and focus on the group's well-being.
 This spirit reinforces the idea that trekking is not just about individual achievement.
 It allows us to create an unforgettable experience together as a team.

 The sixth principle of the spirit of trekking is to be fit and prepared.
 It means building stamina and endurance and getting stronger.
 You learn the skills needed to walk long distances.

 Kugti Pass was a trek that went above 16,000 feet.
 On the day we crossed the pass, we started at 5 in the morning.
 It was a long day.
 By the time we ended the day's trek, it was 5 pm.
 We had trekked for 12 hours at extremely high altitudes.
 By preparing well for the trek, I had enough energy to help set up camp, cook dinner, and finish my journal.